BNN-UPC/ignnition/docs_rst/Examples/q-size.rst

 estimating the src-dst performance of a network (i.e delay, jitter).
 This case presents a more complex GNN architecture that contains three entity types (links, paths, and nodes).
-In this case, the message passing is divided in two stages with the following structure:
+In this case, the message passing is divided into two stages with the following structure:

 **Stage 1:** paths -> nodes, and paths -> links

 **Stage 2:** nodes and links -> paths

-The first stage runs two message passings separately, while in the second stage it combines the hidden states of nodes and links and aggregates them using a Recurrent NN.
+The first stage runs two message passings separately, while in the the second stage combines the hidden states of nodes and links and aggregates them using a Recurrent NN.

 Contextualization